NTRL-Anonymous/NTRL/README.md

-# NTIE
+# LTKE

-Source code for the paper Inductive Knowledge Embedding by Entity Neighborhood Text
+Source code for the paper Open-world Knowledge Embedding in a Low Text Resource Environment

 ## Requirements